jaskfla/lai.nz/src/hireme.md

 shit.
 It also isn’t governed by a single, for-profit company—and that’s pretty neat.

-**I’m attuned to the principles of the web, and work
+**I’m attuned to the web’s principles, and work
 <a href="https://frankchimero.com/blog/2015/the-webs-grain" rel="external" target="_blank">with
 its grain</a>.** I keep up-to-date with draft, spec and browser updates.
 I have annoying opinions about the cascade,